MicrosoftDocs/data-api-builder-docs/data-api-builder/how-to-run-container.md

     docker pull mcr.microsoft.com/mssql/server:2022-latest
     ```

-1. Run the container image publishing the `1433` port and setting the `sa` account password to a unique password that you will use throughout this guide.
+1. Run the container image publishing the `1433` port and setting the `sa` account password to a unique password that you use throughout this guide.

     ```bash
     docker run \